babel/example-node-server/README.md

 ### Getting ready for production use

 So we've cheated a little bit by using `babel-node`.
-While this is great for getting something going.
-It's not a good idea to use it in production.
+While this is great for getting something going, it's not a good idea to use it in production.

-We should be precompiling your files, so let's do that now.
+We should be precompiling our files, so let's do that now.

 First let's move our server `index.js` file to `lib/index.js`.